The David '69 and Sharon Johnson Center for Civic Engagement

 The end goal is to help create engaged, enlightened and reflective citizens with a lifelong passion for service.

-Based on the understanding that civic engagement is a vital part of a liberal arts education, the Center for Civic Engagement is committed to providing opportunities that allow students, faculty and staff to learn about and reflect upon their roles as active, informed citizens within the community.
-By fostering a campus culture that inspires civic leadership and social responsibility, the Center for Civic Engagement continuously supports the mission of Susquehanna University.
+Based on the understanding that civic engagement is a vital part of a liberal arts education, The David '69 and Sharon Johnson Center for Civic Engagement is committed to providing opportunities that allow students, faculty and staff to learn about and reflect upon their roles as active, informed citizens within the community.
+By fostering a campus culture that inspires civic leadership and social responsibility, The David '69 and Sharon Johnson Center for Civic Engagement continuously supports the mission of Susquehanna University.

 - Encourage students to live engaged, enlightened and reflective lives evident of a social and environmental conscience.